yatesco/seafile-docs/maintain/logs.md

 pro edition only:

-* seafevents.log: logs for background tasks and office file convertion
+* seafevents.log: logs for background tasks and office file conversion
 * seahub_email_sender.log: logs for periodically email sending of background tasks